-With a CLF, this means at least a 12w light bulb, a 42w-53w halogen light bulb or a 10w LED light bulb.
+With a classic compact fluorescent lamp (CFL) light bulb, this means at least a 12w light bulb, a 42w-53w halogen light bulb or a 10w LED light bulb.
 And look for a light bulb which emits “warm white” light.

 The glow from energy-saving bulbs can range from blue to warm yellow: check the packaging before you buy.

 Read our safety tips for using energy-saving light bulbs

 Which energy-saving light bulbs offer the biggest savings?